-As a small business, your online reputation is crucial—particularly in a customer service-driven industry like property management.
-You need people to see you as the knowledgeable, reliable, friendly pro that you are.
+As a small business, your online reputation is always on your mind, particularly in a consumer experience-driven industry like property management.
+You need people to see you as the knowledgeable, reliable, and capable professional that you are—wherever they look.

 Tool #1: The Brand Grader

 The Brand Grader, a free tool from Mention, is a prime place to start if you want to know how people are talking about you online.
 It will give you an overview of your online reputation through data points, such as where in the world people are mentioning you and on what types of sites.

 You’ll also get a handle on which sites’ mentions have the biggest impact on your business, and whether the sentiments are positive or negative.
 You can see how your brand stacks up against your competitors’ reputation scores, as well.

 Feedback and opinions can be shared in any number of places around the internet at any time.
 To track it all, you can upgrade to Mention’s more comprehensive subscription-based tool.
 It offers features like alerts when people name your brand on blogs, forums, social media, and elsewhere online.
 You can customize the tool to get the alerts that matter most.

 Mention also provides you with analyses of how your brand is doing, finds relevant social media influencers for you to connect with, and allows you to check in on what your competition is up to.

 Tool #3: BirdEye